NiamhOL/Project-2019/README.md

     sns.boxplot(x="Species" , y="PetalLengthCm" , data=iris)

-#### *Sepal Length*
+#### i *Sepal Length*

 From this boxplot it can be seen the the *Iris Virginica* has the greatest range in sepal lenghts, with a max of 7.9cm, a an outlier min of 4.9cm.
 The lower whisker extending to 4.9 cm.
 Ths correlates with the overview of the means as decribed earlier.
 The boxplot is a good way to visualise the inter quartile range of the dats.

 ![Boxplot](https://github.com/NiamhOL/Project-2019/blob/master/Boxplot%20Sepal%20length.png)

-#### *Sepal Width*
+#### ii *Sepal Width*

 The variation in sepal width between the species is not a great.
+Howver *Iris Setosa* does have the greatest range of sepal lenghts.

 ![Boxplot](https://github.com/NiamhOL/Project-2019/blob/master/Box%20plot%20Sepal%20width.png)

-#### *Petal Width*
+#### iii *Petal Width*

-The range of petal width amonngst the different species is not great. *Iris Setosa* has a very small range in sizes.
+The range of petal width amonngst the different species is not great. *Iris Setosa* has a very small range in sizes when compared to the two other species.

+#### iv *Petal Length

+To gain a better understanding of the relevent data, I created an overlay of a Box Plot and Scatter Plot.
+This gave a better view of the outliers.

 ![Boxplot3](https://github.com/NiamhOL/Project-2019/blob/master/Boxplot%20petal%20width.png)

-TO gain a better understanding of the relevent data, I created an overlay of a Box Plot and Scatter Plot.
-This gave a better view of the outliers.
+#### v Multi Box Plot

 ####
 ![Boxplot2](https://github.com/NiamhOL/Project-2019/blob/master/Plot%20showing%20data%20points%20on%20top%20of%20boxplot.png)